Curriculum

 For over three decades Bridges has been inspired by the Bank Street and Reggio Emilia approach.
 Since 1991 Bridges teachers have been studying and implementing the Reggio Emilia approach and incorporating it into the school’s curriculum.

-Bridges teachers, inspired by the Reggio Approach, create and design curriculum for the Two, Three, and Four-year-old programs.
+Bridges teachers, inspired by the Reggio Approach, create and design curriculum for each program.
 In-house curriculum development is known by many names, all of which embrace the Reggio philosophy:

 Emergent Curriculum